komiamiko/komiamiko.github.io/_posts/2020-06-07-higher-order-hydras.markdown

 In the future I may need to re-order the instructions to better reflect the underlying ordinal notation, though for now this is okay.

 I have had to make one major revision to the rules so far because the rules as written didn't do what I thought they were doing.
-Do let me know if it's doing something weird, because that's probably not intentional.
+Do let me know if it's doing something weird, because that's probably not intentional and it was a legitimate mistake when translating the idea to hard rules.

 </div>